Aryannn08/my-weather-app/README.md

-Weather App using Flask and OpenWeatherMap API
+Weather App using Python and OpenWeatherMap API

 This is a simple web application built with HTML,CSS,Python that allows users to check the current weather conditions of any city.
 It utilizes the OpenWeatherMap API to retrieve real-time weather data.